I made a little discovery this morning and wanted to share it with you. It's quick, simple, easy, and cheap.

 I just wash mine well and ignore the tint, then when I use them for something else the pink has faded and then it's gone.
 Mostly for containers I use pint wide-mouth canning jars, they last forever, they're see-thru, easy to wash and no staining at all.

 I use automatic dishwashing powder.
 You can get this at any Dollar General or Walmart Store.
 You don't need to buy the expensive brands.
-Just pour a little in your container, fill it with hot water and let it soak.
-Stains come right off.

 Next choice is to wash well and then only use the stained containers for staining food items.